 In late October 1977, Henry E. Foote of Canton and William F. Dorne of Cortland announced plans to restore the disused Castle on the Hill.
 10 13 The pair desired to operate The Dansville Institute – An Agriculture and Biblical Health Center, which would be administered by Christians Concerned for Human Needs (CCHN).
 13 The non-profit would operate a hotel and health spa that would closely follow much of Jackson’s teachings.
 10 It would allow for historical and modern representation of information, diet, therapy, and healing, with rooms dedicated to educational programs, seminars, workshops, and conventions.
 9 10

 CCHN discovered a box within a crypt eight feet beneath the main entrance.
 9 The non-profit invited the public to come to an unveiling event, to which about 300 people attended.
 Inside the box were damaged books and scrolls, including bound and unbound volumes of “The Laws of Life” by Jackson, copies of all of Jackson’s published books and pamphlets, photographs, and granula.
-13 Several locks of hair, including a six-inch piece cut from Jackson’s beard at age 72, and a second portion taken 30 years before, was also in the box.
+13 Several locks of hair, including a six-inch piece cut from Jackson’s beard at age 72, and a second portion took 30 years before, was also in the box.

 Excess furnishings from the former Castle on the Hill were auctioned from October 14 to October 16 in 1979.
-14 The furniture included a large golf leaf mantle mirror, beds, chests, tables, 7-inch marble slabs and miscellaneous items.
+14 The furniture included a large golf leaf mantle mirror, beds, chests, tables, 7-inch marble slabs, and miscellaneous items.

 The Dansville Institute operated until at least 1981.